MingfeiCheng/Decictor/README.md

 Step 3: Move the `Decictor/apollo/sim_control` directory to the `apollo/modules` folder.

 ##### A-2.
 Build Apollo
+_**Note: The following commands may require sudo privileges depending on your Docker settings.
+If you encounter a "permission denied" error, please try running the command with sudo.**_
 (1) Start docker container
 ```aiignore
 cd /workspace/apollo